 Enrollment requirements for a Medigap Policy

-Medicare beneficiaries can enroll in a Medicare Supplement at any time, as long as they can pass medical underwriting.
+Medicare beneficiaries can enroll in a Medicare Supplement anytime, as long as they can pass medical underwriting.

-There are a few cases that allow you to enroll in a Medigap health insurance plan without underwriting.
-When you first turn 65, you’ll be in your open enrollment period.
+A few cases allow you to enroll in a Medigap health insurance plan without underwriting.
+When you first turn 65, you’ll be in your Open Enrollment Period.

-The open enrollment period runs for six months.
-During this time beneficiaries can enroll in any Medigap plan of their choice without the need for underwriting.
+The Open Enrollment Period runs for six months.
+During this time, beneficiaries can enroll in any Medigap plan without underwriting.

-Some states, such as New York and Connecticut, have special rules that allow you to enroll year-round, or at certain times without requiring underwriting.
+Some states, such as New York and Connecticut, have special rules allowing you to enroll year-round or at certain times without underwriting.

 There is also something called Guarantee Issue rights.
-There are 7 special situations that allow you to enroll in certain Medigap plans without underwriting. most of these revolve around losing creditable coverage at no fault of your own.
+Seven special situations allow you to enroll in specific Medigap plans without underwriting.
+Most of these revolve around losing creditable coverage at no fault of your own.

 Medicare Supplement Plan Letter Coverages

-As mentioned above they’re 10 plan options to choose from.
-Most Beneficiaries choose one of the top three plans.
+As mentioned above, they’re ten plan options to choose from.
+Most Beneficiaries select one of the top three plans.
 The most popular plans are Plans F, G, and N.

 Plan F is the most comprehensive plan available.
-Essentially you simply pay your monthly premium, and the Plan F pays your Medicare health care costs.
+Essentially you pay your monthly premium, and Plan F pays your Medicare health care costs.

 Plan G is the most popular plan when it comes to beneficiaries that are new to Medicare.
 This health plan offers almost the same coverage as Plan F. The only difference is it doesn’t cover the Medicare Part B deductible.

 Plan N is a very popular plan for healthy and cost-conscious individuals.
-This plan offers a great balance of monthly premium versus good benefits.
+This plan offers an outstanding balance of monthly premiums versus good benefits.
 The main difference between Plans N and G is that Plan N has copays for doctor visits and the emergency room.

 Below is a breakdown of all the available plans and what they cover.
-Plan F and Plan G both have a high-deductible option as well.
+Plan F and Plan G both have high-deductible options as well.

 What impacts the cost of Medigap Plans

-With Medicare Supplement benefits being standardized, there are a few things you need to consider are you’re settled on your preferred plan.
-The monthly premium, and quality of the company.
+With Medicare Supplement benefits being standardized, you need to consider are few things as you settle on your preferred plan.
+The monthly premium and quality of the company.

 There are a few factors that can affect your premium.
-Two of the major contributors are your age, and if you have any underlying health problems.
+Two of the significant contributors are your age and if you have any underlying health problems.

-Quality of company is important.
-If you do have an issue, would you prefer a company that has excellent customer service or one where you struggle to speak to someone that can help?
+The quality of the company is essential.
+If you have an issue, would you prefer a company with excellent customer service or one where you struggle to speak to someone who can help?

-A higher-quality company is also less likely to have high rate increases when compared to a company that isn’t as strong.
+A higher-quality company is also less likely to have high rate increases when compared to an as strong company.

 What’s the difference between Medigap and Medicare Advantage?

-Medicare Supplement plans are secondary coverage added to Original Medicare.
+You can enhance Original Medicare by adding secondary coverage with Medicare Supplement plans.
 A Medicare Advantage Plan is an insurance that takes over your Medicare benefits from the Medicare program.
-They’re offered by private companies like Humana, and UnitedHealthcare.
+Private companies like Humana and UnitedHealthcare offer them.

 These plans are required to cover the same benefits as traditional Medicare.
-In many cases provide extra benefits that aren’t covered by Original Medicare.
+In many cases provide extra benefits that Original Medicare doesn’t cover.
 They’ll usually include your Part D prescription drug coverage as well.

 Is Medigap the same as supplemental?

 Yes!
-A Medicare Supplement and Medigap plan are 2 names for the same coverage.
+A Medicare Supplement and Medigap plan are two names for the same coverage.